vctfence/scrapbee/AUTOMATION.md

 from the active tab.
 If the `url` parameter is explicitly set to an empty string, it will remain empty.

+If `title` or `icon` parameters are explicitly set to `true`, bookmark title or icon will be extracted from the page defined by the `url` parameter.

 When the `pack` parameter is specified, this API ignores the `content`, `title`, and `icon` parameters, and packs, then stores the page defined by the `url` parameter. "text/html" content type is assumed.
 A new tab is created, which is required for page packing.
 This tab could be hidden through the `hide_tab` message option.